 The examination committee is comprised of faculty members.
-The student should invite a full-time faculty member from the student’s major department and invite him or her to chair the committee and obtain that faculty member’s consent.
+The student should invite a full-time faculty member from the student’s major department and invite him or her to chair the committee.
 A student with multiple majors may choose a faculty chair from any of his or her major departments.

 In consultation with the selected faculty chair, the student should choose two additional faculty members to constitute a three-person committee that represents three different departments and at least two academic areas of the undergraduate program, and obtain the consent of the two additional faculty members.
 For the purposes of the Summa exam, the academic areas are:

 (1) The Division of Arts and Letters in the College of Arts and Sciences (English, Modern & Classical Languages, Communication & Journalism), (2) The Division of Catholic Studies, Justice and Peace Studies, Philosophy, and Theology in the College of Arts and Sciences, (3) The Division of Science and Mathematics in the College of Arts and Sciences, together with the School of Engineering, (4) The Division of Social Sciences in the College of Arts and Sciences, together with the School of Social Work, (5) The College of Business, and (6) The School of Education.